Sam-Oye01/DSA-SQL-class/README.md

 FILE : [DSA-SQL For Data Analysis.pdf](https://github.com/user-attachments/files/20886169/DSA-SQL.For.Data.Analysis.pdf)

-Today, we learnt the following
+Today, we learnt the following;

  -  What are Databases:  A database is an organized collection of data that is stored and managed in a structured way to allow